 network, sewage network, sewage treatment plant, telecom network and

-have already been handed over to the customers.
+units have been handed over to customers.
 Work on rest of few

 Work on the infrastructure for the second town of Mugaon has been

 accelerated.
 Work on utilities like water, sewer, power, data lines and